ApiLogicServer/Docs/docs/Security-Overview.md

+Security consists of many things; here, we focus on the following key concepts:

+* **Authentication:** a login function that confirms a user has access, usually by posting credentials and obtaining a JWT token identifying the users' roles.

+* **Authorization:** controlling access to row/columns based on assigned roles.

+* **Role:** in security, users are assigned one or many roles.
+Roles are authorized for access to data, down to the row level.

+&nbsp;

-Security is under active development.
+> Security is scheduled for Version 8.
 You can examine the [Prototype in the Preview Version](../#preview-version){:target="_blank" rel="noopener"}.
-We are seeking design partners, so contact us if you'd like to discuss - we'd love to hear from you!
+Comments are welcome - we'd love to hear from you!

-## Terms

-* Authentication: a login function that confirms a user has access, usually by posting credentials and obtaining a JWT token identifying the users' roles.
-* Authorization: controlling access to row/columns based on assigned roles.
-* Role: in security, users are assigned one or many roles.
-Roles are authorized for access to data, potentially down to the row/column level.
+&nbsp;

 ## Overview